akashb2003/akashb2003/README.md

 - 👋 Hi, I’m @akashb2003
-- 👀 I’m interested in programming
+- 🫠 I’m interested in programming
-- 🌱 I’m currently learning dsa in c/cpp
+- 🌱 Learning from every where
+- 📗 Studying CSE in MSRIT, Banglore
+- 💫 I have many hobbies, my fav are :
+-     Solving puzzels like Rubik's Cube, Painting, Reading books, Podcast, Exercising etc.
 - 📫 How to reach me akashsgbadadani@gmail.com

 <!---